yduartep/angular-multiversion-onedomain/angularjs-demo/README.md

 The app contain a menu with 3 requests: `Dogs` and `Help` are served through `UI-Router`.
 The `Cats` request instead, is served from other server.
 So, everytime you click in that menu on dev environment, the application will redirect to the default page `Dogs`.
-In a production environment, the application is deployed in an `Nginx` server and everytime you click the `Cats` menu, the app will redirect to the other server.
+In a production environment, the application is deployed in an `Nginx` server and everytime you click the `Cats` menu, the app will redirect to the other server (angular6_demo server).

 The app use the `html5Mode` to make easier the requests redirection.
 On `dev` environment the application is started with the `superstatic` file server to allow the refresh of every request and avoid the common 404 error.